Generate report comments and student feedback in seconds. Built for P-12 teachers, by a teacher.

-Upload your test PDF.
-Get a ready-to-mark Excel workbook with auto-calculated totals, conditional formatting, Question Level Analysis, and a per-strand breakdown.
+Upload the test PDF.
+Markpilot extracts questions, estimates marks, tags strands.
+You get an Excel workbook with formulas, conditional formatting, QLA, and a per-strand breakdown.

 Mark however you usually do.
-Cells turn green for full marks, red for zero.
-Validation rejects out-of-range marks.
+Cells turn green for full marks (or top band), red for zero (or lowest).
 Analytics auto-update as you go.

 Sam worked through compound interest problems with weekly compounding accurately and completely.
 The next area to develop is converting expressions with negative indices to positive index form.
 To build this skill, Sam would benefit from working through several examples step by step, starting with simple expressions and progressing to multi-step ones.